dougkelly88/pipico-ovmm/README.md

     * Choose a location on your computer to save the repo

 * VS Code should show a "recommended extensions" popup: you should install these.
 If it doesn't, go to the extensions tab on the left of the VS Code screen and search for "MicroPico"
+* To get the codebase to the right point to work through exercises, run the following commands:
+    - `git switch doug/start_here`
+    - `git branch <your first name>/ovmm`
+    - `git switch <your first name>/ovmm`

 ## Hardware shopping list